open-austin/open-austin.github.io/_posts/2016-09-22-september-meetup-recap.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Data providers are disconnected from data users.
 They load it in and you pull it out.&quot;  - Jonathon Ortiz of <a href="https://twitter.com/datadotworld">@datadotworld</a> <a href="https://t.co/z16mIT9iVs">pic.twitter.com/z16mIT9iVs</a></p>&mdash; Open Austin (@openaustin) <a href="https://twitter.com/openaustin/status/778046012560510976">September 20, 2016</a></blockquote>

 Having a social platform isn't the only way to share data though.
 Linked data holds many possibilites and it's something the folks at Data.world are working on.
-[Linked data](http://linkeddata.org/) is what makes up the semantic web, which is also sometimes called a Research Description Network or RDF.
+[Linked data](http://linkeddata.org/) is what makes up the semantic web, which is also sometimes called a Research Description Framework or RDF.
 When you upload your data to Data.world there is the opportunity to link it.

 Linking data joins the data sets to others by following a set data model.
 This enables the data to be better understood by machines and thus allows users to discover more insights.